eyecantell/vibedir/orchestration_layer.md

 - **Documentation**: Add a "Plugins" section in README.md with examples for custom plugins.
 - **Migration Path**: Start with prepdir/applydir defaults; test Aider wrapper separately.

-This design positions vibedir as a robust, adaptable orchestrator—ready for replacements like Aider while maintaining its unique strengths.
+This design positions vibedir as a robust, adaptable orchestrator-ready for replacements like Aider while maintaining its unique strengths.